-by Saul McLeod published 2008
+by By Saul McLeod published 2008, updated 2015

-Cognitive Behavioral Therapy (CBT) can be used to treat people with a wide range of mental health problems.
+Cognitive behavioral therapy (CBT) can be used to treat people with a wide range of mental health problems.

 CBT is based on the idea that how we think (cognition), how we feel (emotion) and how we act (behavior) all interact together.
 Specifically, our thoughts determine our feelings and our behavior.

-Therefore, negative - and unrealistic - thoughts can cause us distress and result in problems.
+Therefore, negative and unrealistic thoughts can cause us distress and result in problems.
 When a person suffers with psychological distress, the way in which they interpret situations becomes skewed, which in turn has a negative impact on the actions they take.

+Cognitive behavioral therapy is, in fact, an umbrella term for many different therapies that share some common elements.
 Two of the earliest forms of Cognitive behavioral Therapy were Rational Emotive Behavior Therapy (REBT), developed by Albert Ellis in the 1950s, and Cognitive Therapy, developed by Aaron T. Beck in the 1960s.

-• If our mental representations are inaccurate or our ways of reasoning are inadequate then our emotions and behavior may become disordered
+• We interact with the world through our mental representation of it.
+If our mental representations are inaccurate or our ways of reasoning are inadequate then our emotions and behavior may become disordered.

 The cognitive therapist teaches clients how to identify distorted cognitions through a process of evaluation.
 The clients learn to discriminate between their own thoughts and reality.
 They learn the influence that cognition has on their feelings, and they are taught to recognize observe and monitor their own thoughts.

 The behavior part of the therapy involves setting homework for the client to do (e.g. keeping a diary of thoughts).
 The therapist gives the client tasks that will help them challenge their own irrational beliefs.